How to Invest When You Still Have Student Debt

 “Saving” for retirement is a bit of a misnomer.
 Retirement accounts, such as 401(k)s or IRAs, are actually funds that let you invest in a wide variety of assets.
 Since retirement is likely your largest financial goal, investing through a retirement account is often a good place to start putting your extra dollars to work.

 Assuming retirement is still a long way off, you probably don’t want to let your retirement savings sit in cash or a low-interest money market account.
 Instead, consider investing in a portfolio of mutual funds, exchange-traded funds, and other assets that match how aggressive you want to be at the moment.
+Stay on top off your retirement and see if you are on track with SoFi’s retirement calculator.

 If you’re saving for a home but are at least three years away from buying, investing those funds might be a good idea.
 You can take out up to $10,000 penalty-free from an IRA to defray first-time homebuyer expenses.
 If you’re planning to buy sooner than that, the risk of investing might not be worth it.
 But at least try to make sure your money is in a high-yield savings account (which are currently paying an annual percentage yield of up to 1.5%), rather than in a checking account.